em3ndez/tiny-web-server/README.md

 ```

 In this example, a `TinyWeb.SocketClient` is created to connect to a WebSocket server running on `localhost` at
 port 8081.
-The client performs a WebSocket handshake, sends a message to the `/chat` path, and prints the
+The client performs a WebSocket handshake, sends a message to the `/messenger/chatback` path, and prints the
 response received from the server.
 On the wire, the path and message are put in a specific structure for sending to
 the server.
 That's opinionated, whereas the regular HTTP side of TinyWeb is not.
 This is to make the webSockets
 appear within the same nested path structure of the composed server grammar.
-They're not really - not even the
+They are not really - not even the
 same port to the server.
+The path association is places in the first bytes of the message from the client to the
+server.
+So `SocketClient` does that custom adaption of client-to-server TinyWeb.Socket messages.

 #### Connecting to a WebSocket using JavaScript source file endpoint

-Here's an example of how to connect to a WebSocket using the JavaScript version of `TinyWeb.SocketClient`:
+Here's an example of how to connect to a TinyWeb.Socket using the JavaScript version of `TinyWeb.SocketClient`:

 ```html
 <!DOCTYPE html>